 It was my first time in Maldives and I was about to head to one of the most remote islands of the country.
 The moment I wanted to check in for my domestic flight to GAN Airport there came someone up to me asking if I was Mr. Grond.
 Please sir follow me to the lounge… I guess my dream trip just started!
 More luxury travel experiences on my Hotel & Resorts pages.

 Last year I visited Maldives 4 times and every time I flew into this paradise destination I got as excited as a kid.
 When you see this country from the airplane window you can clearly see why this is a unique place on earth and is topping many travelers’ bucketlist.
 And now more than ever a trip to Maldives is within reach for everyone!

 Being invited to a conference in the Maldives was to me like winning the jackpot.
 Yes I want to come speak at your event in paradise but don’t expect me to fly home straight after.
 I requested my flight out of Maldives 2 weeks later as I wanted to make the most of this trip and stay as long as I could.
 When people asked me how long I would stay I answered as long as I get free accommodation! ;)

-Going to the Maldives is a dream for everyone that loves paradise destinations.
+Traveling to Maldives is a dream for everyone that loves paradise destinations.
 Not only for honeymooners even for very experienced travel writers from all over the world.
 There was a little confusion about the event taking place or not, but not a single travel writer bailed out as everyone desperately wanted to be included in this amazing event held on such a unique location in the world.
-The Maldives is a dream destination and although it was my second time visiting this unique country I was excited to board my flight from Europe with Qatar Airways on my way to paradise.
+The Maldives is a dream destination and although it was my second time visiting this unique country I was excited to fly business class with Qatar Airways on my way to paradise.